Last Updated on

 2. Terracotta Army

 The Mausoleum of the First Emperor of the Qin Dynasty (221 BC-206 BC), who is credited for successfully unifying China, is situated near the city of Xi’an.
 But the tomb of the emperor has not been excavated yet.
 Only his buried terracotta army unearthed.
-This terracotta become one of the major tourist attractions in China.
+Immediately this terracotta becomes one of the major tourist attractions in China.

 1. Taj Mahal

 The Taj is one of the most well preserved and architecturally beautiful tombs in the world.
 Addressed “a teardrop on the cheek of eternity”, the monument is actually an integrated complex of structures.
-It is regarded as the most tourists attracting place of India.
-Undoubtedly Taj Mahal is the most famous mausoleum in the world.
+It is regarded as the most visited tourist destination of India.